CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

     - **1:** French title, optional.
 - **testIn:** The content of your test case.
 It can contain multiple lines separated with `\\n`.
 - **isTest:** If true, this test will be visible and used as a regular test case.
-- **isValidator:** If true, this test will be use to validate the player's code.
-You can use this to avoid hardcoded solutions.
+- **isValidator:** If true, this test will be used to validate the player's code.
+You can use this to avoid hardcoded solutions and calculate Optimization games scores.

 ## Optimization Game Configuration <a name="optimization-game-configuration"></a>